Robinpig/Note/docs/CS/CN/TCP.md

 TCP maintains seven timers for each connection.
 They are briefly described here, in the approximate order of their occurrence during the lifetime of a connection.

 1. A [connection-establishment timer](/docs/CS/CN/TCP.md?id=timeout-of-connection-establishment) starts when a SYN is sent to establish a new connection.
    If a response is not received within 75 seconds, the connection establishment is aborted.
 2. A [retransmission timer](/docs/CS/CN/TCP.md?id=retransmission-timeout) is set when TCP sends data.
 If the data is not acknowledged by the other end when this timer expires, TCP retransmits the data.
 3. A [delayed ACK timer](/docs/CS/CN/TCP.md?id=delayed-acknowledgments) is set when TCP receives data that must be acknowledged, but need not be acknowledged immediately.
    Instead, TCP waits up to 200 ms before sending the ACK.
 If, during this 200-ms time period, TCP has data to send on this connection, the pending acknowledgment is sent along with the data (called piggybacking).
 4. A [persist timer](/docs/CS/CN/TCP.md?id=zero-windows-and-the-tcp-persist-timer) is set when the other end of a connection advertises a window of 0, stopping TCP from sending data.
+   Like the retransmission timer, the persist timer value is calculated dynamically, based on the round-trip time.
+The value of this is bounded by TCP to be between 5 and 60 seconds.
 5. A [keepalive timer](/docs/CS/CN/TCP.md?id=Keepalive) can be set by the process using the SO_KEEPALIVE socket option.
 6. A [FIN_WAIT_2 timer](/docs/CS/CN/TCP.md?id=fin_wait_2).
 7. A [TIME_WAIT timer](/docs/CS/CN/TCP.md?id=time_wait), often called the 2MSL timer.
+   The timer is set to 1 minute (Net/3 uses an MSL of 30 seconds) when the connection enters the TIME_WAIT state and when it expires, the TCP control block and Internet PCB are deleted, allowing that socket pair to be reused.

 TCP has two timer functions: one is called every 200 ms (the fast timer) and the other every 500 ms (the slow timer).
 The delayed ACK timer is different from the other six: when the delayed ACK timer is set for a connection it means that a delayed ACK must be sent the next time the 200-ms timer expires (i.e., the elapsed time is between 0 and 200 ms).